NeurodataWithoutBorders/pynwb/docs/source/make_a_release.rst

   .. important::

-      This will trigger the "Deploy release" GitHub Actions workflow which will automatically upload the wheels and source distribution to both the `PyNWB PyPI project page`_ and a new `GitHub release`_ using the nwb-bot account.
+      This will trigger the "Deploy release" GitHub Actions workflow which will automatically upload the wheels and source distribution to both the  `PyNWB PyPI project page`_ and a new :pynwb:`GitHub release <releases>` using the nwb-bot account.

-7. Check the status of the builds on `GitHub Actions`_.
+7. Check the status of the builds on :pynwb:`GitHub Actions <actions>`.

-8. Once the builds are completed, check that the distributions are available on `PyNWB PyPI project page`_ and that a new `GitHub release`_ was created.
+8. Once the builds are completed, check that the distributions are available on `PyNWB PyPI project page`_ and that a new :pynwb:`GitHub release <releases>` was created.

-9. Copy the release notes from ``CHANGELOG.md`` to the newly created `GitHub release`_.
+9. Copy the release notes from ``CHANGELOG.md`` to the newly created :pynwb:`GitHub release <releases>`.

 10. Create a clean testing environment to test the installation.